adesoye/Teams/README.md

-# This is Teams craeated to handle all Microsoft teams app ideas
+# This is Teams created to handle all Microsoft teams app ideas